qlkwej/vulnscan/.github/CONTRIBUTING.md

    always part of core work.
  - [ ] __Documentation updates__: If the core change involves anything that
    needs to be reflected in our documentation, you can make those changes in the same PR.
-The Security Bench documentation source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
+The Vulnerability Scanner documentation source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
  - [ ] __Well-formed Code__: Do your best to follow existing conventions you